caesar1111/Geeetech-A10M-HotEnd-Maintenance/A10M_HotEnd_Maintenance.md

 - when putting the screen back into the throat, make sure its alligned with the cone part facing the throat left is correct, right is wrong
 ![](pics/IMG_0883.JPG)
-- Apply seal on the thread of the throat before screwing it into the heating block
+- Apply seal or hight temp silicon on the thread of the throat before screwing it into the heating block
 ![](pics/IMG_0935.JPG)
 ![](pics/IMG_0936.JPG)
 - Make sure that the tube is standing out of the lower part of the cooling block min 5mm, but not too much otherwise you will be unable to assemble the throats